How to Create MySQL Databases & Tables

 MySQL WorkBench Set Default Database

 The screenshot below shows a Linux client connected to MySQL.
-The first command includes a semicolon and returns a list of databases.
-The second command (DROP DATABASE) displays the example of a command not being executed.
+The first SQL command includes a semicolon and returns a list of databases.
+The second command does not include a semi-colon:

 MySQL Drop Database Delayed Exit